 - Receiving the Offer

-- Relevant authorities (e.g., the Traffic Police, Land Transport Authority, or the Urban Redevelopment Authority) may offer a composition when committing an offence.
-This can be delivered through various means, such as a physical notice, email, or online portal notification.
+- Relevant authorities (e.g., the Traffic Police, Land Transport Authority, or Urban Redevelopment Authority) may offer a composition when an offence is committed.
+This can be delivered via physical notice, email, or an online portal notification.

 - Responding to the Offer